gravitational/teleport/docs/4.2/admin-guide.md

 3. **Optional: Enhanced Session Recording**

-Refer to the ["Audit Log" chapter in the Teleport Architecture](architecture/teleport_auth.md#audit-log) to learn more about how the audit Log and session recording are designed.
+Refer to the ["Audit Log" chapter in the Teleport Architecture](architecture/teleport_auth.md#audit-log) to learn more about how the audit log and session recording are designed.

 ### SSH Events